-There are some great festivals out there that are celebrated annually with great gusto and flair.
-Then there are those festivals that kind of make you scratch your head…like Polkafest.
+There are some great festivals out there that are celebrated annually with great enthusiasm and flair.
+Then there are those festivals that make you scratch your head…like Polkafest.

-They make sense – to some folks at least, but you wonder how many people actually show up for them, right?
+They make sense – to some folks, but you wonder how many people actually show up for them, right?

 Here is a look at some of the craziest festivals you’ll find anywhere.
 Are any of these close to your home?